sveltejs/kit/documentation/docs/30-advanced/10-advanced-routing.md

 If the pathname doesn't match, SvelteKit will try to match other routes (using the sort order specified below), before eventually returning a 404.

+Each module in the `params` directory corresponds to a matcher, with the exception of `*.test.js` and `*.spec.js` files which may be used to unit test your matchers.

 > Matchers run both on the server and in the browser.

 ## Sorting